mclaibourn/lpps-5360-f22/README.md

-# Demo
+# LPPP 6500 Data Viz in R site

-This is the demonstration site of the [Mediumish GoHugo Theme](https://github.com/lgaida/mediumish-gohugo-theme) Run `hugo server -w -v`
+This is the repo for the website for the Fall 2021 LPPP 6500 Data Visualization in R course.